Imranazeb/SampleProject/README.md

 #### Windows:

-Firstly, isntall [docker desktop](https://www.docker.com/).
+Firstly, install [docker desktop](https://www.docker.com/).
 Docker provides and isolated linux container on your machine to run services.
 It is advised that you enable [wsl2](https://learn.microsoft.com/en-us/windows/wsl/) on your windows machine.
 Alternatively, Linux can be installed on Windows by opening a terminal as an administrator and typing:

     wsl --install